grenader/graphql-demo/README.md

 # Spring GraphQL Demo

-It's a StringBoot application.
+It's a StringBoot application that exposes [GraphQL API](https://docs.spring.io/spring-graphql/docs/1.0.0-M2/reference/html/).
 It uses [Lombok](https://projectlombok.org/setup/gradle)

 It needs **Java 11**!
 Make sure that you are running it on before starting the application or opening the project.